Vicki Yohe: Controversy over support of Donald Trump

 In January 2017, in response to the Women's March in Washington, DC, Yohe posted a meme to her Instagram account, a photo of an actor dressed as Jesus carrying suitcases with the words, "On my way back to the White House."
-She added comments in support of President Donald Trump, saying that marches and protests would be ineffective, and that "You know you are doing something right when there is so much opposition!!!".
-The post attracted immediate criticism from her predominantly-Black followers and from activist Shaun King; Yohe soon shut down most of her social media presence and posted an apology to Facebook, saying that she "never want[ed] to ever hurt anyone and that has never been [her] intention," but that she felt that President Obama's policies "many times went against what most Christians believe".
-She wrote that many churches had canceled ministry events with her, and that she had been called a racist for her support of the controversial President.
+She added comments in support of Donald Trump, saying that marches and protests would be ineffective, and that "You know you are doing something right when there is so much opposition!!!".
+The post attracted immediate criticism from her predominantly-Black followers and from activist Shaun King; Yohe soon shut down most of her social media presence and posted an apology to Facebook, saying that she "never want[ed] to ever hurt anyone and that has never been [her] intention," but that she felt that Barack Obama's policies as president "many times went against what most Christians believe".
+She wrote that many churches had canceled ministry events with her, and that she had been called a racist for her support of Trump.